Entrepreneur issues Living Wage rallying cry

-UKFast CEO Lawrence Jones MBE is issuing a challenge to Manchester businesses to embrace the government's proposed Living Wage and guarantee the city's continued prosperity.
+UKFast CEO Lawrence Jones MBE is issuing a challenge to UK businesses to embrace upcoming rises in the government's National Living Wage and guarantee the city's continued prosperity.

-Jones, who has built cloud computing firm UKFast from a back bedroom to a £250 million company, claims that company bosses resisting the proposed rise to a £7.20 hourly rate this April should be embarrassed, and that those firms which can afford to should aim towards a target of £10-per-hour for all staff.
+Jones, who has built cloud computing firm UKFast from a back bedroom to a £300 million company, claims that company bosses arguing against the proposed rise to the National Living Wage should be embarrassed, and that those firms which can afford to should aim towards a target of £10-per-hour for all staff.

 He said: "If we want to make Manchester the number one tech city in the UK and create a genuine Northern Powerhouse then people need to be paid properly and be engaged and happy in their work.